mirunaish/social-media-api/SocialMedia/README.txt

 run command (in cmd) `docker run --name SocialMedia -e POSTGRES_USER=root -e POSTGRES_PASSWORD=root -e POSTGRES_DB=SocialMedia -p 5432:5432 -d postgres` container must be running for the api to work.

+-> install packages
+i'm not sure whether listing packages in SocialMedia.csproj is enough or they'll need to be installed on a new machine dependencies are:
+Microsoft.AspNetCore.Mvc.NewtonsoftJson version 5.0.11
+Microsoft.EntityFrameworkCore version 5.0.11
+Microsoft.EntityFrameworkCore.Design version 5.0.11
+Microsoft.EntityFrameworkCore.SqlServer version 5.0.11  // i'm not sure whether this is actually needed Microsoft.Extensions.DependencyInjection version 5.0.2
+Newtonsoft.Json version 13.0.1
+Npgsql.EntityFrameworkCore.PostgreSQL version 5.0.10
+Swashbuckle.AspNetCore version 5.6.3
+install a dependency with dotnet add package [package] might have to cd to SocialMedia first

 -> create tables in database
-must add a migration with `dotnet ef migrations add Initialize` and then apply it with `dotnet ef database update`
+must add a migration with `dotnet ef migrations add Initialize` and then apply it with `dotnet ef database update` make sure api isn't running when creating or applying a migration

 -> (optional) add data source in ide in database tab, create new data source